swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 ### Optional `message` for the `@unsafe` attribute

 We could introduce an optional `message` argument to the `@unsafe` attribute, which would allow programmers to indicate *why* the use of a particular declaration is unsafe and, more importantly, how to safely write code that uses it.
 However, this argument isn't strictly necessary: a comment could provide the same information, and there is established tooling to expose comments to programmers that wouldn't be present for this attribute's message, so we have omitted this feature.

+## Revision history

+* **Revision 2 (following first review)**
+  * Specified that variables of unsafe type passed in to uses of `@safe` declarations (e.g., calls, property accesses) are not diagnosed as themselves being unsafe.
+This makes means that expressions like `unsafeBufferePointer.count` will be considered safe.
+  * Add an Alternatives Considered section on prohibiting unsafe conformances and overrides.

 ## Acknowledgments